How much do you value the content on your company website?

 What does this mean for web content?
 Imagine you are selling a B2B product or service: What’s really going to persuade somebody to click your CTA?
 The thought of saving their company money?
 The thought of improving their personal influence and prestige?
 Avoiding the loss of revenue or profit that they could be held personally responsible for?

 How Well do you Understand SEO?

-Search Engine Optimisation is increasingly intertwined with content, to the extent that you cannot have an effective optimisation strategy that doesn’t have content at its core.
+Search Engine Optimisation is increasingly intertwined with content.
+You cannot have an effective optimisation strategy that doesn’t have content at its core.

 Once you could buy in SEO as a purely technical service.
 Knowledge of how to optimise a site, fill it with the right keywords and procure back-links could get almost any site to rank highly in Google.